tryton/tryton/doc/index_en.rst

 from or going to this location.
 For quantities that are computed for a date in the past, only confirmed moves (i.e. in state Done) with an effective date inferior to the considered date are taken into account, reflecting the real situation.
-For future quantities, Draft move with a planned date greater than today and smaller than the given date are also summed.
+For future quantities, Draft and Assigned move with a planned date greater than today and smaller than the given date are also summed.

 Packing